ulli-kroll/rtl8821au/README.md

 STATUS:
 -------
-* Currently driver works with old wireless extension *only*
+* Currently driver works with old wireless extension **only**
 * Support for 'iw' only ap and sta modes, no monitor mode !!!

 ISSUES:
 -------
 - With low traffic (150kBit/s), the driver will go into low power mode.
 Currently maybe fixed.
-- All USB3 devices will *not* work in USB3 mode.
-This is not an issue in the driver.
-Without the driver loaded and the tool 'usbview' you will see this.
-The device connects to the EHCI port of USB3.
-Maybe it's fixable in the driver
+- All USB3 devices will **not** work in USB3 (XHCI) mode.

+EHCI mode on USB3 ports

+Every USB3 port consists of a XHCI and EHCI controller.
+The RTL8812AU device connects only to the EHCI controller.
+And I don't know why.
+You can see this via `lsusb` or `usbview`.

 TODO:
 -----